Trai says declining landline subscriber base a concern

+The Telecom Regulatory Authority of India (Trai) on Friday said the decreasing trend in India’s landline subscriber base is a cause of concern as these networks are also used to provide broadband services.
+A decline in broadband connections due to falling fixed-line subscriptions will hurt the government’s long-term plan of ramping up broadband services.

-The Telecom Regulatory Authority of India (Trai) on Friday said the decreasing trend in India’s landline subscriber base is a cause of concern as these networks are used to broadband services as well.
+The Telecom Regulatory Authority of India (Trai) on Friday said the decreasing trend in India’s landline subscriber base is a cause of concern as these networks are also used to provide broadband services.
 A decline in broadband connections due to falling fixed-line subscriptions will hurt the government’s long-term plan of ramping up broadband services.

 In the past decade, landline subscriber base has been on a decline, with connections reducing from 36.76 million as of 31 January, 2010 to 20.58 million as of 31 January, 2020.
 Of the total telecom 1.18 billion connections, only 20.26 million, or less than 2%, were landline as of February.